 - U.S. Court of Appeals for the Eleventh Circuit

-- State Courts of Appeals across our footprint in New York, New Jersey, Connecticut, Pennsylvania, Florida, Illinois, Maryland, Missouri, and North Carolina as well as Ohio and Wisconsin
+- State Courts of Appeals across our footprint in New York, New Jersey, Connecticut, Pennsylvania, Florida, Illinois, Maryland, Missouri, North Carolina and California as well as Ohio and Wisconsin

 We have also written U.S. Supreme Court Petitions for Writ of Certiorari and briefs in opposition to such petitions.